 Perpendicular to the Sun Road is another invisible line, the half to the southeast of the Sun Stone, toward Takachiho, is called the “Fire Road” and the half to the northwest of the Sun Stone, toward Munakata Taisha on the northwest coast of Kyushu, is called the “Water Road”.
 Because of this intersection of “roads” on the Sun Stone the advocates for man-made formation also argue that Oshito Hill is a “power spot”.

 Other evidence cited by the advocates of the man-made formation theory include the number of petroglyphs they see carved into the stones, rudimentary line drawings.
 Some are more visible than others, although all are severely eroded.
-Of course, their presence is not evidence that the stones were placed here by humans; it is only evidence of the fact that humans subsequently chose to carve markings into the stones.
-That these stones have long been, and continue to be, regarded as a sacred site is undisputed.
+In fact, andesite is sufficiently soft that it is impossible that petroglyphs carved in prehistoric times have survived to this day.
+If these markings are man made, it is far more likely they are the product of someone’s mischief in the last century.
+Yet no one disputes the idea that these stones have long been, and continue to be, regarded by some as a sacred site.

 © 2020 Jigsaw-japan.com and Vicki L. Beyer